ParallelWindfarms/myIcoFoam/README.md

 # Running

 The `elbow` example is included here.
 To run it, first generate the mesh using `fluentMeshToFoam elbow.msh`, then run `myIcoFoam`.

+# Copying

+This repository includes parts of OpenFOAM-6 which is GPL3.
+This repository falls under the same, see `LICENSE` file.